OctopusDeploy/blog/blog/2021-07/better-multi-tenancy-with-octopus/index.md

 ## Deploying without tenants {#deploying-without-tenants}

-There are two main implementations we see when deploying multiple instances of the same application for each customer:
+There are 2 main implementations we see when deploying multiple instances of the same application for each customer:

 1. Using [multiple projects](#using-multiple-projects)
 1. Using [multiple environments](#using-multiple-environments)